How to Stop Audible from Playing Automatically on All Devices

 By using an analog (auxiliary) connection, you bypass the Bluetooth connection altogether, which can help prevent automatic playback issues that sometimes occur with Bluetooth connections in certain vehicles.
 This method provides you with more control over when and how your Audible audiobook starts playing in the car.

-To create a Siri Shortcut automation for Bluetooth:
+Steps to create a Siri Shortcut automation for Bluetooth:

 2. Tap the "+" button to create a new shortcut.